CareDailyAI/docs/synthetic_apis/dashboard_header.md

 The data stream message is sent to the address defined in the `resolution.datastream_address` field.
 In this example, the address is "conversation_resolved".

 The feed content of the data stream message must be assembled by the app.
 It is a union of the `resolution.content` dictionary with the `resolution.response_options[#].content` dictionary.
 Even though it is not asked for explicitly in the dashboard_header JSON content, it's strongly recommended to include a `user_id` field in all of these dynamic data stream messages as well.
+The bots record it as the user who handled the alert.

+The app should not interpret the `answer` values itself; echo back exactly the `content` of the selected option.
+The example above is a historical capture.
+The current default conversation resolution object offers a single option, "Resolve this alert.", whose content is `{"answer": 1}`.
+Answers of 2 (confirmed) or 3 (unsure) make the bot continue escalating the conversation; any other answer ends it.

 If the user selected "Resolved", then the app would send this data stream message: